aless124/Game-off-Linkun/README.md

 For any question/recommandations , please be free to msg me.

 Everything is made by me so sorry for the graphics .

+## Credit

+As I have said, I'm alone on this project so please be gentle and don't hope for a fully functionnal game